Availability status of IngramSpark-distributed books on Amazon websites

 Putting the history of misinformation aside, all that matters is how things actually work, right now.

 As of November 11th, 2019, print editions of books distributed exclusively through IngramSpark are listed on Amazon.com and Amazon's European sites (includes .co.uk) with different statuses.
 Status for IngramSpark books on Amazon.com is "Available to ship in 1-2 days".
-If your book is selling well and Amazon anticipates high demand to continue, they will order more copies from Ingram prior to customers' actually placing orders and the status will be "In Stock" as it is the case for this book published by our client (status checked for November 11th, 2019).
+If your book is selling well and Amazon anticipates high demand to continue, they will order more copies from Ingram prior to customers' actually placing orders and the status will be "In Stock".

 For Amazon's European sites, the status is “Usually dispatched within 1 to 3 months”.

 “Temporarily out of stock”.
-If there is a demand for the book, the status will indicate a specific number of copies which are in Amazon's stock such as "Only 14 left in stock (more on the way)", as it was the case for the same book on Amazon.co.uk and Amazon.de on the same date.
+If there is a demand for the book, the status will indicate a specific number of copies which are in Amazon's stock such as "Only 14 left in stock (more on the way)".

 Please note that these availability statuses, which are shown by default to readers who visit your book’s Amazon product page, apply only to copies sold by Amazon.
 When you use IngramSpark, your book will be sold on Amazon marketplace by other booksellers, regardless of availability status presented by Amazon for the copy it sells (or, pretends to sell, as it is the case with Amazon Europe currently unless the book copies are ordered in advance in anticipation of the demand).